-Establish general expectations, procedures, and accountability for CAM data management tasks.
-Depending on the scale of the response, these responsibilities may be handled by the Field Team Leader, CAM Coordinator, or a delegated Data Manager.
-Procedures should include identifying and characterizing data anomalies or inconsistencies (i.e., Benzene specific monitor reports a concentration higher than the corresponding total VOCs)
+- Establish general expectations, procedures, and accountability for CAM data management tasks. - Depending on the scale of the response, these responsibilities may be handled by the Field Team Leader, CAM Coordinator, or a delegated Data Manager. - Procedures should include identifying and characterizing data anomalies or inconsistencies (i.e., Benzene specific monitor reports a concentration higher than the corresponding total VOCs)

-4115 Data Management System

 Establish a data management system.

-Consider appointing a CAM Data Manager and refer to Section 6400, Community Air Monitoring Data Management and Information Sharing Checklist, to accomplish this task.
-This system should ensure coordination with the overall incident data management plan.
-Determine which types of data need to be collected for the response and be sure to select the appropriate field data collection forms to support this.
-Examples may include:
+- Consider appointing a CAM Data Manager and refer to Attachment D, Community Air Monitoring Data Management and Information Sharing Checklist, to accomplish this task. - Ensure coordination with overall incident data management plan - Determine which types of data need to be collected for the response.
+Examples include: - Contaminant detection units, - Geospatial data, - Photographs/video (consider 2 photos per sample/monitor location).
+One photo away from the source and the other towards the source, - Command post documentation, and - Access agreements. - Select the appropriate field data collection forms. - □ Create a common operating picture geospatial tool for CAM assessment areas. - Develop a field assessment and reporting schedule as appropriate to provide key assessment information as needed by IC/UC, Safety, Liaison, PIO/JIC, or others.
+Utilize Figures D-1 and D-2 in Attachment D. - □ Identify incident specific health and safety considerations for CAM operations and communicate them to the Safety Officer. - □ Draft CAMP per template (Section 9470.7)

-- Contaminant detection units,

-- Geospatial data,

-- Photographs/video (consider 2 photos per sample/monitor location).
-One photo away from the source and the other towards the source,

-- Command post documentation,

-- Access agreements.

-4116 Common Operating Picture

-Create a common operating picture/geospatial tool for CAM assessment areas.

-4117 Field Assessments

-Develop a field assessment and reporting schedule as appropriate to provide key assessment information as needed by IC/UC, Safety, Liaison, PIO/JIC, or others.
-Utilize Figures 4 and 5 in Section 6406.

-4118 Health and Safety considerations

-Identify incident specific health and safety considerations for CAM operations and communicate them to the Safety Officer.

-4119 Draft Plan

-Draft the Community Air Monitoring Plan utilizing the template found in Section 5000 of this document.

-4200 Sustained Community Assessment Checklist
+2.1 Sustained Community Assessment Phase